alexanderpalsson/katacoda-scenarios/qlik-corectl/before.md

-## Objectives of this tutorial
-In this tutorial we will go over the basics about coreCtl the goal with the tutorial is: <br>
-* Create a coreCtl configuration file
-* Run coreCtl
-* Load data with coreCtl
-* Use the coreClt cli to analyze the data
-* Load objects

 ## Prepared files
 There are 4 prepared files in this repository:
 * `corectl.yml`{{open}} - This is the configuration file that you will edit